Chart Color Schemes

 Southern Moreton Bay Islands ranks among the oldest 10% of areas nationwide

-The median age in Southern Moreton Bay Islands is 61 years, which is significantly higher than Greater Brisbane's average of 36 years and also older than the national norm of 38 years.
-Compared to Greater Brisbane, the 65-74 cohort is notably over-represented at 25.8% locally, while the 25-34 age group is under-represented at 3.8%.
-This concentration of the 65-74 age group is well above the national average of 9.4%.
-Between the 2021 Census and the present, the 75 to 84 age group has grown from 11.7% to 14.6% of the population, while the 15 to 24 cohort increased from 5.5% to 6.8%.
+The median age in Southern Moreton Bay Islands is 61 years, significantly higher than Greater Brisbane's average of 36 years and the national norm of 38 years.
+Compared to Greater Brisbane, the 65-74 age cohort is notably over-represented at 25.8% locally, while the 25-34 age group is under-represented at 3.8%.
+The concentration of the 65-74 age group is well above the national average of 9.4%.
+Between the 2021 Census and now, the 75 to 84 age group has grown from 11.7% to 14.6% of the population, while the 15 to 24 cohort increased from 5.5% to 6.8%.
 Conversely, the 45 to 54 age group has declined from 12.9% to 11.4%.
-By 2041, Southern Moreton Bay Islands is expected to see notable shifts in its age composition.
-The 75 to 84 age cohort is projected to expand considerably by 1,156 people (79%), from 1,463 to 2,620.
+By 2041, Southern Moreton Bay Islands is expected to see significant shifts in its age composition.
+The 75 to 84 age cohort is projected to expand considerably, growing by 1,156 people (79%) from 1,463 to 2,620.
 Notably, the combined 65+ age groups will account for 84% of total population growth, reflecting the area's aging demographic profile.
 On the other hand, both the 15 to 24 and 0 to 4 age groups are expected to see reduced numbers.